A70xa/Vulnhub-Writeups/Argog/Notes.md

 ## Port scanning

-Next, we need to find which ports and services is running.
+Next, we need to find which ports and services are running.

 ![](Pics/nmap.png)